 relevant state and federal laws, statutes and regulations;

 principles of health care administration, financial management and billing administration;

 health care budgeting principles;

 Considerable ability to prepare and interpret financial and statistical reports.

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

 Nine (9) years of experience in cost accounting, cost analysis, financial management or policy analysis for revenue maximization.

 One (1) year of the General Experience must have been in a supervisory capacity over professional staff involved in health care cost analysis.

-NOTE: For state employees the Special Experience is interpreted as one (1) year of experience at the level of Fiscal Administrative Supervisor performing health care cost analysis or Principal Health Care Analyst.
+NOTE: For state employees this experience is interpreted at the level of a Fiscal Administrative Supervisor performing health care cost analysis or Principal Health Care Analyst.